-- Instructor Librarians may request promotion to Assistant Librarian when they have obtained the M.L.S., which is the terminal degree for their profession. - Appointment or promotion to the rank of Associate Librarian requires the M.L.S., an additional graduate degree or equivalent in professional development, and seven (7) years of experience at lower ranks or the equivalent. - Appointment or promotion to the rank of Senior Librarian requires the M.L.S., the Ph.D., and fourteen (14) years professional experience at lower ranks or the equivalent.
+• Instructor Librarians may request promotion to Assistant Librarian when they have obtained the M.L.S., which is the terminal degree for their profession.

+- Appointment or promotion to the rank of Associate Librarian requires the M.L.S., an additional graduate degree or equivalent in professional development, and seven (7) years of experience at lower ranks or the equivalent. - Appointment or promotion to the rank of Senior Librarian requires the M.L.S., an additional graduate degree or equivalent in professional development, and fourteen (14) years professional experience at lower ranks or the equivalent.